nyaruka/goflow/docs/docs.md

 ## word(text, index [,delimiters])

 Returns the word at the passed in `index` for the passed in `text`.
-There is an optional third parameter `delimiters` which is string of characters used to split the text into words.
+There is an optional final parameter `delimiters` which is string of characters used to split the text into words.